best lactogenic foods for fatty breast milk

 Bitter gourd may not be the most popular of foods, but it is high in water content, which can enhance the supply of milk for your baby.
 It also aids digestion for breastfeeding moms.

 You can have it as a smoothie or cooked together with eggs.

 Moringa is a vegetable that has high calcium and iron content that can encourage lactation while boosting your immune system to improve the health of the mother and baby.
-This is also one of the more versatile foods and you can either eat fresh moringa leaves, use moringa capsules or drink moringa tea.
+This is also one of the most versatile foods, and you can either eat fresh moringa leaves, use moringa capsules or drink moringa tea.

 Milk can help increase fat in breast milk as it has calcium, healthy fats and folic acid that can promote lactation for a nursing mother and reduce the likelihood that your baby will develop an allergy to milk.
 You can drink a glass of milk two to three times a day.

 Chickpeas are one of the most common foods in Indian and Mediterranean cuisines and contain high protein and fibre content that is good for health.
-It is also rich in Vitamin B and calcium that can encourage the production of milk.
+It is also rich in vitamin B and calcium, which can encourage milk production.

 You can either have chickpeas with salad or mash them while adding garlic and lemon juice as garnish.

-Blessed thistle can help boost milk supply as it can increase the production of the prolactin and oxytocin hormones which encourages lactation.
+Blessed thistle can help boost milk supply as it can increase the production of the prolactin and oxytocin hormones, which encourages lactation.
 You can eat this food as a supplement to your regular meals, or add it to hot water to make tea.
 You can also take this with fenugreek to significantly boost your breast milk production.